This article is brought to you by Aura.

 • The product was damaged or different from the listing.

-• The seller didn’t follow Facebook’s refund policy.
+• The sellers didn’t follow their refund policy.

-• The purchase was unauthorized (i.e., you can prove that your account was hacked or someone else made the purchase using your account).
+• The purchase was unauthorized (your account was hacked or misused).

-The Facebook Marketplace is just one of the many places where scammers can target you.
-It’s important to always beware of who you’re interacting with on online marketplaces and how scammers target you for identity theft and fraud.
+Facebook Marketplace is just one of many online marketplaces where scammers can target you.
+It’s important to know with whom you’re interacting, how scammers operate, and how to defend yourself against identity theft and fraud.

-1. Enable two-factor authentication (2FA) on Facebook and all other online platforms.
-This means that anyone trying to hack your account will need a special code to log-in.
-Unfortunately, 2FA can be hacked if someone has access to your phone or digital device.
-A better option is to use an authenticator app like Google Authenticator or Okta.
+1. Enable two-factor authentication (2FA).
+With 2FA in place, hackers need your account credentials and a special code to log in.
+2FA can be hacked if someone has access to your device, so consider using an authenticator app like Google Authenticator.

 3. Meet with the buyer/seller in a well-lit, public place.
-Bring a friend or make sure someone knows where you’re going and who you’re meeting.
+Bring a friend, or make sure someone knows where you’re going and whom you’re meeting.

 4. Look at user ratings before making a purchase.
-Check their profiles for anything that looks suspicious like strange posts and long gaps between activity.
+Check buyer and seller profiles for anything that looks awry — such as strange posts and long periods of inactivity.

 5. Set up fraud alerts on your credit card and bank accounts.
-If someone has accessed your banking information through a social media scam, you’ll know in near real-time that you’re the victim of fraud.
+If someone has accessed your banking information through a social media scam, you’ll be alerted.

 1. Pay in cash, or use trusted payment methods.
-Remember, even checks can be faked.
-If you use PayPal, don’t select “friends and family” payments either, as it will negate your protection.
+Remember, even your checks can be faked.
+If you use PayPal, don’t select “friends and family” payments, either; it voids your protection [*].

 2. Keep track of conversations with the buyer/seller.
-Stay on Facebook Marketplace so that it’s easy to track conversations if you end up getting scammed.
+Stay on Facebook Marketplace so that it’s easy to track conversations if you wind up being scammed.

 3. Beware of buyers willing to purchase your product without seeing it.
 It may seem like an easy transaction, but chances are they’re just trying to scam you.